The health of our rivers and streams is crucial to the future well-being of our environment, society and economy.

 The Awards were established by the Morgan Foundation and the NZ Rivers Trust in 2013, and have received valuable support from regional and local councils, and many other stakeholders in the freshwater space.

-The Cawthron Foundation is now responsible for the Awards and has generous support from the Department of Conservation, Ministry for the Environment, Tourism Holding Limited, the Gawith-Deans Family Trust and Living Water.
+The Cawthron Foundation has generous support from the Department of Conservation, Ministry for the Environment, Tourism Holding Limited and the Gawith-Deans Family Trust to run the 2018 Awards.